 This course provides the student with introductory concepts and techniques for physical therapy interventions for mobility impairments.
 Students begin to utilize a problem solving approach and demonstrate competence in the performance of interventions for transfer and gait training.
-3 hours lecture and 3 hours laboratory.

 PTA 230 Physical Agents in Physical Therapy